 Put the steamer rack in the bottom of the Instant Pot and add 1 cup of water to help the milk steam.
 Set in 4 clean Mason jars and add the milk to the bottom rim of the jars.

 Twist the Instant Pot lid in place and make sure the vent on top of the unit is turned toward “sealing” and the unit is plugged in.
 Push the Steam button and adjust the minutes to 1 minute.
-It takes about 25 minutes for it to run the cycle and naturally let the steam release on its own.
-In all from the time you start the steaming process until you can start checking the temperature of the milk is about 90 minutes.
+It takes only a few minutes for it to run the steam cycle and do a natural release.

-I next unplug the Instant pot so it won’t keep the pot warm.
-When you remove the lid to check the temp of the milk, you will see a skim on top of the milk.
+When the release is finished, I turn the IP off and take the lid off to start the cooling process.
+As time passes, you will see a skim on top of the milk.
 That’s very normal and all I do is take a spoon to remove it and discard.